GretaGalliani/dynamic-OD-estimation-railway-network/README.md

 In particular:

 * Script <tt>1_estimation_trenord_od_matrices.R</tt> develops the code needed to estimate weekly OD matrices in the Trenord network, given ticket and counter data.
-* Script <tt>2_comparison_trenord_rl_od_data.R</tt> compares the dynamic Trenord OD matrices with a publicly available static OD matrix representing movements during an average workday of the year 2020 in the Lombardy region.
-* Script <tt>3_dynamics_network_analysis.R</tt> applies some techniques of network and functional data analysis to perform anomaly detection in the temporal weighted directed network induced by the Trenord dynamic OD matrices.
+* Script <tt>2_dynamics_network_analysis.R</tt> applies some techniques of network and functional data analysis to perform anomaly detection in the temporal weighted directed network induced by the Trenord dynamic OD matrices.

-Moreover, script <tt>Data_visualization.R</tt> produces all the plots needed to interpret the analyses' results.
+Moreover, script <tt>data_visualization.R</tt> produces all the plots needed to interpret the analyses' results.

 The code is developed in R (version 4.2.1).